 Modern living and busy family life has resulted in the kitchen becoming one of the favourite rooms in the home.
 It can be a relaxing and informal space where recreation and work go hand in hand.
-A sunny cheerful kitchen is almost everyones ideal and a kitchen conservatory can provide just that.
+A sunny cheerful kitchen is almost everyone’s ideal and a kitchen conservatory or orangery can provide just that.
 It can be used at all times of the day by all members of the family for a wide range of purposes.

-If planning a kitchen conservatory, you need to consider several important factors.
+If planning the kitchen environment, you need to consider several important factors.
 Try to plan the layout to ensure that services, electrics and heating make practical sense.
 Making the most of space may not allow for radiators, therefore under-floor heating is an excellent option.
-Wall space will be extremely valuable and designing sections of solid wall into the design will allow position for wall mounted cupboards.View Kitchen Gallery
+Wall space will be extremely valuable and designing sections of solid wall into the design will provide space for wall mounted cupboards.View Kitchen Gallery

-As with any living room, the choice of flooring, furniture and lighting will have a great effect on the mood of the conservatory and will dictate the degree of comfort, style and individuality achieved.
+Conservatories and orangeries are frequently designed to be rooms where you escape from the hustle and bustle of everyday life, unwind or spend quality time with friends and family.
+As with any living room, the choice of flooring, furniture, blinds and lighting will have a great effect on the mood of the room and will dictate the degree of comfort, style and individuality achieved.

 Eating is a time when we can sit and take time to relax - start the day with breakfast, take a lazy lunch or unwind over dinner in the evening.
 Whether dining alone or entertaining friends, it is generally an enjoyable occasion which can be enhanced significantly by creating the perfect environment in which to spend this time.
-Whether dining is formal or informal, a conservatory will create an atmosphere that is a totally unique experience.
+Whether dining is formal or informal, a glazed structure will create an atmosphere that is a totally unique experience.
 Clever and subtle use of lighting will add to the ambience for evening entertaining.

 For the keen horticulturalist, a conservatory or orangery makes way for a new dimension in gardening.
 A wide variety of species thrive in conservatory conditions and tender and exotic plants can be nurtured and appreciated.
-A room dedicated to the enjoyment of plants can be a sensory delight with scented flowers, a profusion of colour and an ever changing backdrop.
+A room dedicated to the enjoyment of plants can be a sensory delight with scented flowers, a profusion of colour and an ever-changing backdrop.

-Conservatories make beautiful plant rooms but in order for them to be a success, ventilation and achieving adequate air movement within the room must be an important consideration in the design stages.
-Also, consider where you would like to position your plants as you may wish to consider open beds within the floor for climbers, or wider window sills for plant pots etc.View Plant room Gallery
+These structures make beautiful plant rooms but for them to be a success, ventilation and achieving adequate air movement within the room must be an important consideration during the design stage.
+Also, consider where you would like to position your plants as you may wish to consider open beds within the floor for climbers, or wider window-sills for plant pots etc.View Plant room Gallery